 Many client-facing staff are receiving client questions related to the COVID-19 vaccine.
 Developed by NRC-RIM, these resources help client-facing staff competently respond to common vaccine questions.
 Visit now

 FAQs: The COVID-19 Vaccine and Migrant, Immigrant, and Food & Farm Worker Patients

 This resource will be routinely updated to cover FAQs from health care providers about the COVID-19 vaccine and their migrant, immigrant, and food & farm worker patients.
-Download in English or Spanish
+Download in Spanish

 Content Validation Guidance and Checklist

 Content validation is a structured process through which bilingual, bicultural community members review materials and provide critical feedback to ensure the material is appropriately designed and/or translated for the community it is trying to reach.
 This guide offers practical suggestions - including a checklist - for implementing a content validation process for your materials.

 Discussion Guide for Building Confidence in COVID-19 Vaccines for Immigrants and Refugees

 Conversations about the COVID-19 vaccines with your community members and clients may take many different forms and may happen in many different settings.
 In this guide, you will find a proposed flow for those conversations.
 Download now

 This comic-inspired toolkit, created by El Sol, uses theater and arts to help Community Health Workers/Promotores (CHWs/Ps) encourage vaccination in under-resourced communities experiencing higher vaccine hesitancy.
 Captain Empath and the CHWs/Ps fight against COVID-19 by educating and motivating community members to protect themselves by getting vaccinated.
 Learn more

 COVID-19 Information Navigator Webinar